 Some also labeled as internalized homophobia the fact that Miranda said she’s not necessarily into women, just in love with Che, as repeated to Steve by Carrie.
 I take issue with that.
-Miranda did not say she’s not queer.
-She just didn’t label herself as gay or lesbian, which, nothing wrong with that.
+Miranda did not say she was not queer.
+She just didn’t label herself as gay or lesbian, nothing wrong with that.
 Maybe she’s pansexual and not into women per se, who knows, also maybe she’s just still figuring it out?
 Miranda should not have to label as anything to deserve queer love.
 Moreover, Che being non-binary renders the point about being into women or not totally moot.
-I get that the lack of representation makes us all aching for more, for better, especially regarding Che who as the first nonbinary character on the show really deserved better than this one the nose, obnoxious writing.
+I get that the lack of representation makes us all aching for more, for better.
+Especially regarding Che who as the first nonbinary character on the show really deserved better than this on-the-nose, obnoxious writing.
 But again, this show has always been about anti-heroes (Carrie being one of the most irritating characters on TV).
-In real life, we all know someone that annoying and wonder why our friend fell for them.
+In real life, we all know someone as annoying as Che and wonder why our friend fell for them.

-People saying the show rushed to make Miranda something she wasn’t, and asking if Cynthia Nixon’s own queerness prompted the twist, leaves me perplexed.
+I’m perplexed by people saying the show rushed to make Miranda something she wasn’t and asking if Cynthia Nixon’s own queerness prompted the twist.
 I personally always found troubling the fact that despite the actress’s own life experience, and Miranda’s clear dissatisfaction with her relationship with men, SATC never explored that arc for Miranda.
 It felt perfectly in character to me that she’d want something else so much that she’d fall headfirst into it.
 Again, perhaps because I identified too much with that.
 And what if Cynthia Nixon peppered in some of her own stuff?
 Actors borrow from their own lives all the time, and after decades of inhabiting Miranda, I think she’s allowed and has an idea or two about who Miranda is.
 Her arc could have used more finesse – a metaphor for the whole show – but her erratic behavior rang true to me, and I’m just waiting to see how she will deal with the consequences.

 Dealing with life’s messiness and humiliations